Welcome to the APPAM Policy Council!

-- Two members working in an academic setting elected by APPAM’s individual members.
+- Two members working in an academic setting elected by APPAM’s professional members.
 Each member serves a term of four years.
 Every other year, one of the these members is an early career member working in an academic setting.
-Early career means within 10 years from terminal degree.
+Early career means within 10 years of a terminal degree.

 - One person elected by APPAM’s institutional members from within the APPAM Committee of Institutional Representatives.
 This member serves a four year term.

 - One member working in a non-academic setting elected by APPAM’s individual members.
 This member serves a term of four years.

 - One student member selected by the current APPAM President and the Chair of the Institutional Reps.
 There are a total of two student member seats and one student is selected each year for a two year term.
 The terms are staggered for continuity.